 Papa's Papas Casserole

-Categories: Comfort Food, Dinner, Main Dish, Casseroles, Beans, Beef, Vegetables, Potatoes, South American, Budget-Friendly, Fall/Autumn, Sunday Dinner, Weeknight Meals, Oven Bake, Gluten-Free, No Eggs more
+Categories: Casseroles, Beef, Ground Beef, Dairy, Cheese, Vegetables, South American, Fall/Autumn, Sunday Dinner, Oven Bake, Gluten-Free, No Eggs more

-""Papas" is the word for "potatoes" in Quechua, the language of the Incas.
+"Papas" is the word for "potatoes" in Quechua, the language of the Incas.
 Potatoes, which originated in Peru, are one of the most important foods to come from the New World.
 This casserole was inspired by the cuisine of Peru.
-It is not as complicated as it may seem at first glance."
+Please note: this is not a recipe for sauce served over pasta."

 - Thiamin - 0.6 mg